 From the equine occupants of the stables he'd expected there to be other guests, likely marooned travelers like himself, but the sight that met him as he entered the public room was completely unexpected.

 It was full to the brim – in fact, it looked like every soul within miles was pressed into the inn’s public room, and not only men but even some women and several young lads seated on the innkeeper's counter.

 From the darkness outside it appeared the only building around so where the hell had all these people come from?
 And, even more to the point, why?
 The tankard of ale the landlord placed in front of him was cracked, and the ale, though decent, was hardly a sufficient attraction to brave such weather.

-The only place there was any space was an invisible circle which formed around Max himself as he made his way towards a bench in the back.
-Clearly he was being given space.
+The only place there was any space was an invisible circle that formed around Max himself as he made his way towards a bench in the back.
+Clearly, he was being given space.